michelbeyrouty/fullstack_take_home_2025/README.md

-# MaintainX Take-Home Project 🛠️
+# Take-Home Project 🛠️

 _"Wubba lubba dub dub!"_ - Just like Rick needs Morty to keep his chaotic inventions running smoothly, work orders need proper management to keep operations humming.
 This full-stack TypeScript application helps manage work orders and track team productivity across multiple dimensions of efficiency.

+## 👁️‍🗨️ Original Instruction

+For complete project requirements and specifications, see [ORIGINAL_INSTRUCTIONS.md](doc/ORIGINAL_INSTRUCTIONS.md).

-## 💬 A Note to the MaintainX Team
+## 💬 A Note to the reader

-Thank you for reviewing this project!
-I'm genuinely excited about the opportunity to bring this same attention to detail and passion for well-crafted software to the MaintainX team.
+Thank you for checking this project!
+I'm genuinely excited about the opportunity to bring this same attention to detail and passion for any project I work on.
 Building solutions that make a real difference - let's build something amazing together! 🚀

 ## 🚀 Project Overview